California proposal would reinstate prisoners' voting rights

 Some states’ laws require probation and parole to be completed for the restoration of voting rights.
 In other states, people incarcerated on certain crimes lose their rights indefinitely after release.

+David Cruz, an organizer with nonprofit Initiate Justice who was released in September after 13 years in state prison, said he wanted to have his voice heard while he was incarcerated.

+“Despite what many people assume, people in prison care about the same political issues that we outside do,” he said Wednesday during a news conference supporting the legislation.

-Bryan, a Los Angeles Democrat and the chair of the Assembly’s Committee on Elections, faces a tough sell for the 2/3rds votes.
+Bryan, a Los Angeles Democrat and the chair of the Assembly’s Committee on Elections, faces a tough sell for the two-thirds vote.
 While the Legislature is controlled by Democrats, the party has conservative representatives from rural areas and major progressive policies aren’t guaranteed to pass.

 Associated Press Writer Adam Beam in Sacramento, California, contributed.